robertmuth/Cwerg/Docs/opcodes.md

 #### [32] conv *dst* <sub>[REG:NUM]</sub> = *src* <sub>[REG/CONST:NUM]</sub>
 Conversion of numerical regs which do not have to be of same size.
 Bits may change.

               If the conversion involves both a widening and a change of type, the widening is performed first.
-Float to int conversation that overflow are UB.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.
 Bits will be re-interpreted but do not change.

                  This is useful for manipulating addresses in unusual ways or looking at the  binary representation of floats.

 #### [34] mov *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Move between registers.

              While a mov can be emulated via a `add dst = src 0`, having a dedicated instruction makes some optimizations easier to implement when combined with a canonicalization.

 #### [35] cmpeq *dst* <sub>[REG:ANY]</sub> = *src1* <sub>[REG/CONST:SAME_AS_PREV]</sub> *src2* <sub>[REG/CONST:SAME_AS_PREV]</sub> *cmp1* <sub>[REG/CONST:ANY]</sub> *cmp2* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Conditional move (compare equal). dst := (cmp1 == cmp2) ? src1 : src2